This fluffy and tender vegan semolina shortcake is infused with edible lilac flowers and filled with sweet strawberries and whipped coconut cream!

 Strawberry shortcake has always been a favorite dessert of mine since I was a kid.
 I think I requested for my birthday cake most of the time.
-My mom would make a big flaky shortcake or vanilla sponge and layer it with fresh sweet strawberries and whipped cream.
-Is there anything better than in-season ripe juicy sweet strawberries and vanilla scented cream?
+My mom would make a big flaky shortcake or vanilla sponge cake and layer it with fresh sweet strawberries and whipped cream.
+Is there anything better than in-season ripe juicy sweet strawberries and vanilla-scented cream?
 No. No there is not.
-If you answered yes we need to have words.
-OK not really (I’m way to passive to actually do that) but I think this recipe will change your mind.

-The idea to use semolina flour in my shortcake recipe, which is a riff off my coconut cream biscuit recipe, came after making some semolina sourdough loaves and then semolina pancakes.
-Semolina is milled from durum wheat, which is an Italian variety of wheat that is coarser than all-purpose flour and is a pale yellow color, most often used to make pastas.
+The idea to use semolina flour in my vegan shortcake recipe, which is a riff off my coconut cream biscuit recipe, came after making some semolina sourdough loaves and then semolina pancakes.
+Semolina is milled from durum wheat, which is an Italian variety of wheat that is coarser than all-purpose flour and has a pale yellow color, most often used to make pasta.
 But it also does something magical in baked goods: every time I use it in something the crumb comes out so tender.
 It’s actually really perfect in shortcake, which can tend to dry out really easily.
-You need to go make those semolina pancakes saved in my instagram stories btw.
+You need to go make those semolina pancakes saved in my Instagram stories btw.
 SO GOOD.

-The strawberries are sweetened with maple syrup and macerated in their own juices to be soaked up by the flaky shortcake.
-Will definitely be doing this with other berries and stone fruits this summer.
-Let’s keep the shortcake train rolling!!!
+The strawberries are sweetened with maple syrup and macerated in their own juices to be soaked up by the flaky vegan shortcake.
+I will definitely be making this vegan shortcake recipe with other berries and stone fruits this summer.
+Let’s keep the strawberry shortcake train rolling!!!

 Semolina Lilac Strawberry Shortcake

 - 1/2 cup fresh lilac blossoms optional plus more for garnish

 - 2/3 cup + 2 tablespoons full fat coconut milk plus more for brushing biscuits